4neesh/DevBlog/src/posts/034_phoenixProject.md

 </p>
 <p>
 While The Phoenix Project is often described to be an exaggeration of reality, it is highly regarded for capturing the most common pain-points for DevOps to drive change within an organisation.
 Beyond the focal point of DevOps, The Phoenix Project taught me about the challenges of IT before services such as Cloud enabled on-demand compute services.
 The Phoenix Project offers many lessons to the reader such as to understand how DevOps can transform an IT workforce, or to develop an appreciation for how multi-dimensional the challenges are for IT to support across an organisation.
-The Phoenix Project in this sense has enabled me to learn backwards about the modern history of IT and its transformation since the start of the millennium to foster the continued growth and adoption of across the business.
+The Phoenix Project in this sense has enabled me to learn backwards about the modern history of IT and its transformation since the start of the millennium to foster the continued growth and adoption across the business.
 </p>

 <p>